jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/CustomFunctions/task.md

 ### Task

-**Description**: add several function in the game:
+**Description**: add several functions to the game:

-- _getGameRules_, that has three arguments: _wordLength_, _maxAttemptsCount_, and _secretExample_ and return
+- _getGameRules_, which has three arguments: _wordLength_, _maxAttemptsCount_, and _secretExample_ and returns
 the text from the previous task about the game's rules
-- _generateSecret_, that should return the hidden word.
-Let currently this function always return "ABCD"
+- _generateSecret_, which should return the hidden word.
+For the time being, let this function always return "ABCD"
-- _countLettersMatchings_, that has two arguments (_secret_ and _guess_),
+- _countLettersMatchings_, which has two arguments (_secret_ and _guess_)
-and return the number of matched letters between them
+and returns the number of matched letters between them
-- _countPositionalMatchings_, that has two arguments (_secret_ and _guess_),
+- _countPositionalMatchings_, which has two arguments (_secret_ and _guess_)
-and return the number of matched positions between them
+and returns the number of matched positions between them

-Please, use the `TODO` function where needed
+Please use the `TODO` function where needed.